cl-volume-renderer/cl-volume-renderer/README.md

 # gpgpu-volume-renderer

-gpgpu-volume-renderer project by Pit Heinrich and Marcel Hollerbach
+gpgpu-volume-renderer project by Pit Henrich and Marcel Hollerbach

 # Build:
 Ensure that you have installed the required packages (sdl2, zlib, gl, opencl, openmp)